DR TARSEM SINGH COONER

 Video 1

-Title: How to share research findings using 360 video
+Title: How to achieve research impact using 360-degree video

 The first video outlines how I used existing research to create a 360-degree video learning experience.
 This video shows how published research from a study into relationship-based child protection was transferred into an immersive learning platform and design.
 This video should be of interest to anyone wanting to use any digital media to share research findings.